-In Solomon Islands and across the Pacific Islands region, the U.S. Agency for International Development (USAID) supports programs that help communities adapt to the negative impacts of global climate change and supports disaster relief efforts and disaster risk reduction programs to enhance local capacity for disaster response.
-USAID’s Pacific Islands Regional Office is currently located in Manila, Philippines and covers 12 nations: Fiji, Papua New Guinea, Vanuatu, Tonga, Samoa, Solomon Islands, Kiribati, Tuvalu, Nauru, Palau, Federated States of Micronesia, and Republic of the Marshall Islands.
+In Solomon Islands and across the Pacific Islands region, the U.S. Agency for International Development (USAID) supports programs that help communities adapt to the negative impacts of global climate change and supports disaster risk reduction programs to enhance local capacity for disaster response.
+In 2020, USAID launched the five-year, $25 million Strengthening Competitiveness, Agribusiness, Livelihoods and Environment (SCALE) program designed to unlock economic opportunity and increase trade over the long-run; improve natural resource management, including forest governance; promote agribusiness and small enterprise development; and expand critical small-scale infrastructure.
+USAID’s Pacific Islands Regional Office is located in Manila, Philippines and covers 12 nations: Fiji, Papua New Guinea, Vanuatu, Tonga, Samoa, Solomon Islands, Kiribati, Tuvalu, Nauru, Palau, Federated States of Micronesia, and Republic of the Marshall Islands.
 The United States builds the capacity and resilience of Solomon Islands to adapt to climate change through regional assistance that covers these 12 Pacific Island countries.

-The U.S. Coast Guard provides training to Solomon Islands border protection officers, and the U.S. military also provides appropriate military education and training courses to national security officials.
-U.S. military ships regularly call on ports in the Solomon Islands to engage in training and exchanges with the Royal Solomon Islands Police Force.
-The United States also implements a program on unexploded ordnance on Guadalcanal, and the Defense Prisoner of War/Missing in Action Accountability Agency deploys missions throughout the year to recover and repatriate remains of U.S. soldiers from World War II.
-The U.S. Embassy in Port Moresby issued a disaster declaration and provided $50,000 to the Solomon Islands to assist with the Dengue Fever outbreak in 2013 and provided $250,000 to assist with Cyclone Ita flood recovery in 2014.
+The U.S. Coast Guard conducts subject matter expert exchanges with Solomon Islands border protection officers, and the U.S. military provides international training courses to national security officials through the Daniel K. Inouye Asia-Pacific Center for Security Studies.
+U.S. military ships regularly call on ports in the Solomon Islands to engage in exercises and exchanges with the Royal Solomon Islands Police Force and other partners.
+The Defense Prisoner of War/Missing in Action Accounting Agency has been conducting operations in the Solomon Islands since 1987 and deploys missions throughout the year to recover and repatriate remains of U.S. soldiers from World War II.

 Bilateral Economic Relations

-Solomon Islands is a party to the Treaty on Fisheries between the United States and 16 Pacific Island parties, which provides access for certain U.S. fishing vessels in exchange for industry payments and promotes broader cooperation.
+Solomon Islands is a party to the 1987 Treaty on Fisheries between the United States and 16 Pacific Island parties, which provides access to waters under the jurisdiction of the Pacific Island parties for certain U.S. fishing vessels in exchange for industry payments and promotes broader cooperation.
 Under a separate Economic Assistance Agreement associated with the Treaty, the United States government provides $21 million per year to support economic development in the region through the Pacific Islands Forum Fisheries Agency, which is based in Honiara, Solomon Islands.
-According to U.S. Census Bureau data, in 2018 the United States exported $11.7 million worth of goods to Solomon Islands and imported $4.1 million worth.
+According to U.S. Census Bureau data, in 2020 the United States exported $4.7 million worth of goods to Solomon Islands and imported $3.3 million worth of goods.

 Solomon Islands’ Membership in International Organizations